oneminch/Nuxt-Feedback/README.md

 - Check your environment variables are set correctly
 - Verify API keys and tokens have proper permissions
 - Check the browser console and server logs for errors

+**Multiple widgets appearing:**

+- Make sure you only have one `<FeedbackWidget />` component per page.
+This issue will likely be resolved in a future release.

 **Method not found:**